nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/IterationClassDiagram.png" width="450" />

 #### Adding an Iteration (`additer`)
-Creates an iteration based on the user input, and adds the iteration to the active commission.
+Adding an `Iteration` creates an iteration based on the user input, and adds the iteration to the active commission.
 Like all other add commands, users may either add an iteration via the command line or the GUI.

 ##### Implementation
 Support for the add iteration command is integrated with the `AddIterationParser`,